 We expect the RBNZ to lift the OCR by another 25 basis points to 5.5% at next Wednesday's Monetary Policy Statement, and to signal the likelihood of at least one further increase.
 Beyond that, the RBNZ will want to manage market expectations about the timing and extent of future rate cuts.
-The fight against inflation is one for the long haul, and they certainly won't be thinking about taking their foot off the brake before the end of this year.
+The fight against inflation is one for the long haul, and they certainly won't be thinking about taking their foot off the brake by the end of this year, as the market has been pricing in.